• Skip to primary navigation

 • Mac

-The steps to Restore Windows 10 Computer Using System Image vary, depending on whether you are able to login to the computer or not.
+The steps to actual steps Restore Windows computer using System Image vary, depending on whether you are able to login to the computer or not.

 1. Recover Computer Using System Image (While Logged In)

-If you are already logged-in or able to login to the computer, you can follow the steps below to Restore your computer using a System Image Backup.
+If you are able to login to the computer, you can follow the steps below to Restore the computer using a System Image Backup.

-1. Connect the External Drive containing the System Image Backup to your computer.
+1. Connect the USB Flash Drive or External Storage Drive containing the System Image Backup to the computer.

-2. Go to Settings > Update & Security and click on Recovery in the side left pane.
-In the right-pane, scroll down and click on Restart Now button located under “Advanced Startup” section.
+Windows 10: Go to Settings > Update & Security > Recovery > Click on Restart now button located under “Advanced Startup” section in the right-pane.

-3. Once the computer Restarts, click on Troubleshoot > Advanced options > System Image Recovery.
+3. After the computer restarts, go to Troubleshoot > Advanced options > System Image Recovery.

 System Image Recovery Option In Windows 10 Advanced Options

-4. Patiently, wait for your Computer to Restart and begin the process of preparing System Image Recovery
+4. Wait for your computer to Restart and begin the process of preparing System Image Recovery

 5. When prompted, select your User Account, Enter Password and click on Continue.

-6. Your Computer will automatically locate the latest System Image.
-Click on Next to move to the next screen.
+6. Your computer should automatically locate the latest System Image > Click on Next to move to the next screen.

-7. Click on the Finish button to Restore your computer from the selected System Image Backup.
+7. Click on the Finish button to Restore the computer from the selected System Image Backup.

 2. Recover Computer Using System Image (While Not Logged In)

-1. Plug the Bootable Windows 10 USB Drive into your computer and Press the Power button to start your computer.
+1. Plug the Bootable Windows USB Drive into the computer > press the Power button to start the computer.

-2. Once your computer boots, click on Repair this computer option located at the bottom left corner of your screen.
+2. After the computer starts, click on Repair this computer option, located at bottom-left corner of the screen.

 Repair Your Computer Option in Windows 10

-3. Navigate to Troubleshoot > Advanced options and click on System Image Recovery.
+3. From the next screen, go to Toroubleshoot > Advanced options > click on System Image Recovery.

 System Image Recovery Option In Windows 10 Advanced Options